Washington's 7th congressional district

 Washington's 7th congressional district encompasses most of Seattle and Burien, and all of Vashon Island, Lake Forest Park, Shoreline, and Normandy Park.
 Since 2017, the 7th district has been represented in the U.S. House of Representatives by Democrat Pramila Jayapal.
-With a Cook Partisan Voting Index rating of D+39, it is the most Democratic district in Washington, and is in a three-way tie for second most Democratic district in the entire United States.
+With a Cook Partisan Voting Index rating of D+39, it is the most Democratic district in Washington, and is in a three-way tie, with California's 12th congressional district and Maryland's 4th congressional district, for 2nd most Democratic district in the entire United States.

 The 7th is the most Democratic district in the Pacific Northwest, and the most Democratic district on the West Coast outside the San Francisco Bay Area.
 It is also the most Democratic majority-white district in the United States.
 Democrats dominate every level of government, and routinely win elections with well over 80% of the vote in this district.
 Barack Obama swept the district in 2008 and 2012, with 82% and 83% of the vote, respectively.
-Hillary Clinton won the district with 83% in 2016, Joe Biden received 86% in the district in 2020, and Kamala Harris received 85% here in 2024.
+Hillary Clinton won the district with 83% in 2016, Joe Biden received 86% in the district in 2020, and Kamala Harris received 85% in 2024.

 Washington's seventh seat in the U.S. House was added after the 1950 census, but the state did not immediately reapportion.
 It was contested as a statewide at-large seat in three elections, 1952, 1954, and 1956, and voters cast ballots for two congressional seats, their district and the at-large.
 Democrat Donald H. Magnuson won all three at-large elections.
 The 1958 election was the first after the state reapportioned to seven districts; Magnuson was elected to the new district in 1958 and 1960, but lost in 1962.